Understanding the GACA Class 1 Medical Certificate for Pilots in Saudi Arabia

 A Class 1 Medical Certificate is mandatory for anyone pursuing a Commercial Pilot License (CPL), Airline Transport Pilot License (ATPL), or operating in a professional flying capacity.
 The certificate confirms you are medically fit to perform pilot duties in accordance with GACA regulations.

-It is more stringent than the Class 2 (Private Pilot) certificate and includes cardiovascular, ophthalmological, audiometry, and psychiatric evaluations.
+It is more stringent than the Class 2 (Private Pilot) certificate and includes evaluations for cardiovascular fitness, vision, hearing, and psychological health.

 GACA Class 1 Medical Eligibility Criteria